weaveworks/pctl/README.md

-# pctl
+# kivo
-pctl is a cli tool for interacting with [Profiles](https://github.com/weaveworks/profiles)
+kivo is a cli tool for interacting with [Profiles](https://github.com/weaveworks/profiles)

 <!--
 To update the TOC, install https://github.com/kubernetes-sigs/mdtoc